haridas/haridas.github.com/src/articles/playing-with-timezone-using-pytz.rst

    Javascript.

-Bellow I'm explaining some real scenarios where we need to change time zone information's from UTC to local and vice versa,
+Bellow I'm explaining some real scenarios where we need to change time zone information from UTC to local and vice versa,

 **1. Saving Date and Time in Database :-**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We always save date and time information in database as UTC standard.
+We always save date and time information in the database as UTC standard.
-In django/Rails or other Framworks we have an option to set Projects
+In django/Rails or other Frames we have an option to set Projects
-default tiemzone as UTC.
+default timezone as UTC.
 So in our database the time and date are always
 in UTC.
-If above methods are not working for your application you
+If above methods are not ing for your application you
 manually need to convert the local system time into UTC format and then
 save it.
 Below code sample explain things more clearly,

 .. code-block:: pycon

    haridas@haridas-debian:~$ python
    Python 2.6.6 (r266:84292, Dec 27 2010, 00:02:40)
    [GCC 4.4.5] on linux2